Statement on Digital Accessibility

 Which parts, for example, are not (fully) accessible?

-• PDF downloads: Since 2016, we have been trying to make PDFs accessible online or to offer additional access to their content on our website in HTML.
-All files are marked accordingly – accessible or not accessible.
+- PDF downloads: Since 2016, we have endeavoured to make PDFs accessible online, or to make their content available as HTML on our website.
+All PDF files are labelled to indicate whether they are accessible.

-• Keyboard access and screen readers: Some of the link lists in the navigation cannot be used properly in terms of both the reading and focus order.
-Their position in the DOM does not correspond to the visual layout.
-The same is true of the search field.
+- Keyboard operability and screen reader use: Some link lists in the navigation menus cannot be operated in a meaningful way in either reading or focus order.
+Their position in the DOM does not correspond to the visual arrangement.
+We are working on an improvement.

-• Forms: Check boxes and radio buttons are not accessible and cannot be operated by keyboard (replaced by text and graphic backdrop).
-There are no structuring paragraph tags or standardised autocomplete attributes for entering personal data.
+- Keyboard operability of forms: Checkboxes and radio buttons are not accessible or keyboard operable (they are replaced by text and background graphics).
+There is also a lack of paragraph tags for structuring the text and standardised autocomplete attributes for entering personal data.

-This statement on accessibility applies to the mobile application JMB App published by the Jewish Museum Berlin and was issued/revised on 6 November 2024.
+This statement on accessibility applies to the mobile application JMB App published by the Jewish Museum Berlin and was issued on 6 November 2024 and revised 2 January 2025.

 As a public entity persuant to Directive (EU) 2016/2102, we strive to make our websites and mobile applications accessible in accordance with the provisions of the German Act on Equal Opportunities for Persons with Disabilities (BGG) as well as the Barrier-free Information Technology Ordinance (BITV 2.0) on the implementation of Directive (EU) 2016/2102.